TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 ~~~

 Next, press `y` and then `Enter`.
 Now, type in the email address you used to create your Heroku account and press `Enter`.
 Then, type in the password for your Heroku account.
 Next, press `y` and `Enter` to allow Heroku to upload your public SSH key.

+Sometimes you get an error message saying that you are not logged in.
+If that happens then follow the URL provided to login on the webpage with your Heroku account.
+Follow the instructions and continue in the Terminal.

 #### Step 4.4: Create a Heroku Application